Bankstown Reservoir: Proposed developments

+In 2015, it was proposed by Bankstown City Council and Sydney Water for the tower to be ornamented with decorative lights from sunset to sunrise, akin to those displayed in Vivid Sydney.
+Bankstown councillor Naji Najjar's vision was to turn the tower into a tourist attraction that could rival Coffs Harbour's Big Banana and Goulburn's Big Merino, stating "I believe it is important that Bankstown City Council, together with Sydney Water, take the opportunity to promote this icon of our city".

+As part of Cr Najjar's plan, the area would also be embellished with fencing, landscaping and Australian native gardens, with interpretative signage, including a stone monument revealing the site's history.
+He concludes, "The lighting could have themes for various charity and community events and awareness campaigns".
+The council would eventually write to the State Government and await approval.

+Supply

+With its capacity of 4.4 ML and water depth of 8.7 m, Bankstown Reservoir supplies drinking water to households as far west as Villawood and Condell Park in the southwest, Croydon in the east, and Auburn and North Strathfield in the north.

 Access

 The reservoir is situated on the corner of Hume Highway and Stacey Street in the northeastern periphery of Bankstown, bordering Greenacre.
 However though, the main entry to the water tower is from Beresford Avenue, which is a dead end street accessed from Hume Hwy.

 Heritage register

 The reservoir was listed on the New South Wales State Heritage Register as a site of State significance on 18 November 1999 with the following citation:

 Bankstown Elevated Reservoir has a considerable level of state heritage significance as a representative example of a common reservoir design strongly favoured by Board engineers during the early period of the twentieth century.
 It is the oldest elevated reservoir constructed in reinforced concrete that is still in use.
 At the time of its construction it was the largest elevated reinforced concrete reservoir, and symbolised the technological advancements of the time.
 It displays decorative and formal architectural qualities and shows a high level of workmanship and technical accomplishment.
 It has several features which distinguish it from other elevated reservoirs of this type, including; the central concrete access tower; the concrete footbridge connecting the tower to the walkway and which encircles the perimeter of the top bank; and the mercury U-shaped tube depth gauge.
 It is currently still in active service and makes a positive contribution to the streetscape of Bankstown.